Color in UI Design: A (Practical) Framework

 You can think of a shadow as a darker variation on a base color.

-Now let’s jump into Sketch and get our color pickers and figure out exactly what happens when a shadow falls on our coral wall.
+Now let’s jump into Figma and get our color pickers and figure out exactly what happens when a shadow falls on our coral wall.

 Like I mentioned, we’ll be figuring this out in HSB.